KING FOOTBALL - ENTHUSIASTIC MEETING AT GRIFFITH

 Yanco: R. Stall (capt), A. Currey, H. Currey, M. Miller, G. Neil, C. McCann, E. Jones, J. Quinton, G. Taylor, A. Taylor, P. Clayton, T. McCormack, R. Thompson, B. Thompson, C. Stall, R. Monfries, C. Taylor, C. Dodds.

-Griffith were unable to play D. Manning, W. James and A. Scott who were on the sick list, whilst Yanco were without the services of F. Cartwright.
+Griffith were unable to play D. Manning, W. James and A. Scott who was on the sick list, whilst Yanco were without the services of F. Cartwright.

-Mr. E. Adams of Narrandera, controlled the game in a highly efficient manner and was congratulated after the match for his capable and impartial control.
+Mr. E. Adams, of Narandera, controlled the game in a highly efficient manner and was congratulated after the match for his capable and impartial control.

 GLIMPSES OF THE GAME